aronsky/esphome-components/components/ble_adv_controller/README.md

     ble_adv_controller_id: my_controller
     # name: the name as it will appear in 1A
     name: First Light
-    # index: the index of the light in case several lights are part of the same device
-    # this option was NOT TESTED yet, it MAY work for fanlamp_pro / smartlamp_pro.
-Not available for zhijia.
-    index: 0
     # min_brightness: % minimum brightness supported by the light before it shuts done
     # just setup this value to 0, then test your lamp by decreasing the brightness percent by percent.
     # when it switches off, you have the min_brightness to setup here.